 Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and AE Expeditions.
 No experience is necessary, so it's a great way to explore further, allowing you to make your way through pristine snowfields and feel the spirit of the early explorers who scrambled across these great expanses.

 For the serious adventurer the Antarctic Peninsula is home to hundreds of snow-clad peaks which rise several thousand feet high.
 AE Expeditions can arrange a number of experiences, from ascents of alpine peaks to ice climbing, although previous experience is required.
 If you're looking for a taster then Quark offer trips designed to appeal to fitness-conscious travellers who want to push their limits, with half-day and full-day treks where you'll be geared up with ice axes and crampons.

 7. Cross country skiing in Antarctica

 Cross country skiing is one of the most efficient ways to travel across the snow, so it's no wonder this method has been used by everyone from Amundsen and Shackleton to the explorers of today.
-Quark and Lindblad Expeditions both offer skiing excursions, giving you the chance to explore further from your landing site.
-For those with more experience, Aurora Expeditions offer both ski and snowboard touring.
+Lindblad Expeditions offer skiing excursions, giving you the chance to explore further from your landing site.
+For those with more experience, AE Expeditions offer both ski and snowboard touring.

 As you can see, there are some amazing activities on offer to further enhance your bucket list trip to Antarctica.
 Some of these activities are restricted to selected departures, while others need to be confirmed early, as places are limited.
 For more information just give us a call on 020 7399 7630 and speak to one of our expedition cruise experts.